biocatiit/website/content/pages/users_howto_saxs_design.rst

 What column should I use?
 ===========================

-A list of columns and the corresponding MW sizes is available for both `SEC-SAXS <{filename}/pages/about_saxs.rst#sec-saxs>`_ and `SEC-MALS-SAXS <{filename}/pages/about_saxs.rst#sec-mals-saxs>`_.
+A list of columns and the corresponding MW ranges is available for both `SEC-SAXS <{filename}/pages/about_saxs.rst#sec-saxs>`_ and `SEC-MALS-SAXS <{filename}/pages/about_saxs.rst#sec-mals-saxs>`_.
 Generally speaking, pick the column with the narrowest MW range that can accommodate your samples.
 But remember that the MW range is for globular proteins, extended proteins run as if they are higher MW!
 BioCAT recommends running a test separation in your lab, to ensure you can resolve your species.
+The default column at BioCAT for all experiments is the Superdex 200 Increase 10/300.

 How much buffer should I bring?